Carbon32/fort-defender/README.md

 I made sure the engine is well optimized and all features are split into different classes.

+Thanks to 'vnitti' for the background art.
+And also thanks to _Kassjak_ for the clouds art.

 ## Installation:

 To be able to run Fort Defender, you need to have Pygame installed on your computer.